ssunday/elastic-clojure/README.md

 # elastic-clojure

-Interactive elastic search using lojure because why not.
+Interactive elastic search using clojure because why not.

 ## Running It